ISAITB/docs-services/source/processing/index.rst

 all implementations follow a common sequence of steps:

     #.
 Retrieve and validate the name of the operation to execute.
     #.
-[Optional] Retrieve the session ID to lookup existing session information.
+[Optional] Retrieve the session identifier to lookup existing session information.
     #.
 Verify the received operation's inputs to ensure processing can proceed.
     #.
 Extract the values of the inputs.
     #.
 Execute the operation.